Archibald Hunter: Early life

 Archibald Hunter, born a twin, was the son of an Archibald Hunter (1805–1868), a London businessman and Mary Jane Graham (1833–1905).
 Having chosen not to follow his father's business routes, Hunter began military education in Glasgow, and then at the Royal Military College Sandhurst.
 In 1875, the nineteen-year-old sub lieutenant joined the 4th (King's Own Royal) Regiment.

 Mahdi Uprising

 Between 1884 and 1885, Hunter joined the Gordon Relief Expedition, which sought to rescue Major General Charles George Gordon from his Mahdi captives.
 The expedition was, however, too late; Gordon had been killed two days before their arrival.

-During the time in which the Mahdi's were being suppressed, Hunter saw much front line action.
-He led a brigade under the command of Major General Grenfell in Suakin.
-He was wounded on this mission.
+He later saw action at the Battle of Toski in August 1889 during the Mahdist War.

 He was appointed Governor of Dongola Province in the Sudan and Commandant of the Frontier Field Force in 1895.
 In 1896, he joined the Anglo-Egyptian Nile Expeditionary Force under Lord Kitchener, the Sirdar (commander of the Egyptian Army), Hunter commanding the Egyptian Army Division during the reconquest of the Sudan, which culminated in the Battle of Omdurman in September 1898.
 He was made Governor of Omdurman in Sudan in 1899, and was appointed in command of the Quetta district in India later the same year.